-Could some participants have discovered the bias in their forecasts and adjusted them for their decisions?
-Although it is hard to answer this question from the worksheets only, some of the decisions taken seem to support this idea.
-Figure 4 presents in more detail the results for the blue river in the first round.
+the first round.
 The forecast final levels are shown as boxplots for each forecast set type and for each of the five cases of round 1.
 These are the levels the river would reach if the initial level is added to the percentiles of the forecasts for each case.
-The bars at the bottom of the figure show the percentages of participants whose decisions differed from what the median of their forecast final level indicated [i.e. participants who bought (or did not buy) protection while no flood (or a flood) was predicted by the median of their forecast].
+The bars at the bottom of the figure show the percentages of participants whose decisions differed from what the median of their forecast final level indicated (i.e. participants who bought (or did not buy) protection while no flood (or a flood) was predicted by the median of their forecast).

 When comparing cases 1 and 4, for which the initial river levels and the observed and forecast final river levels were the same, we would not expect any changes in the way participants were using their forecasts.
 This is however not true.
 Figure 4 shows that the percentages of participants not following their forecast median differs between the two cases.
-For instance, about eighty percent of the participants with negatively biased forecast sets (under-predicting the increment of the river level) did not follow the median forecast in case 1, and did not protect against the predicted flood by their median forecast, while this percentage drops to about twenty percent in case 4.
+For instance, about 80% of the participants with negatively biased forecast sets (under-predicting the increment of the river level) did not follow the median forecast in case 1, and did not protect against the predicted flood by their median forecast, while this percentage drops to about 20 % in case 4.
 The fact that they were not consistently acting the same way may be an indication that they found out the bias in the forecasts and tried to compensate for it throughout round 1.
 We can also see that, in general, the lowest percentages of participants not following the median forecast are for the unbiased forecast set.
-This is especially observed in the cases where the forecast final levels given by the median forecast are well above or below the flood threshold (cases 1, 2, 4 and 5).
-The fact that from case 1 to case 4, for unbiased forecast sets, we moved from about ten percent of participants not following the median forecast to zero percent, may also indicate that they built confidence in their forecasts (at least in the median value) along round 1, by perceiving that the median forecast could be a good indication of possible flooding or not in their river.
+This is especially observed in the cases where the forecast final levels given by the median forecast are well above or below the flood threshold (cases 1, 2, 4, 5).
+The fact that from case 1 to case 4, for unbiased forecast sets, we moved from about 10% of participants not following the median forecast to 0%, may also indicate that they built confidence in their forecasts (at least in the median value) along round 1, by perceiving that the median forecast could be a good indication of possible flooding or not in their river.